sylabs/singularity-userdocs/quick_start.rst

    For additional help or support, please visit https://www.sylabs.io/docs/

-Information about subcommand can also be viewed with the ``help`` command.
+Information about individual subcommands can also be viewed by using the ``help`` command:

 .. code::